How to Brine a Turkey

 Do you season turkey after brining?

 Brine is very salt-rich, so there’s no reason to add salt to a brined turkey.
-You can add your favorite dry rub, herbs or spices to the turkey after it brines, or you can add flavor to the turkey later by serving it with a compound butter or a flavorful sauce.
+You can add your favorite dry rub, herbs or spices to the turkey after it brines, or you can add flavor to the turkey later by serving it with a compound butter.

 Do you have to cook the turkey immediately after brining?